mchiaramonte/mister-cdrdao/README.md

 This script uses cdrdao to rip the disc to the current directory, naming the CUE/BIN files after the disc label.
 If no label is found, the files will default to `unknown`.

 Future updates will integrate data from redump.org to compare the BIN's checksum, allowing the script to identify the platform and assign a more accurate name to the output.
 Stay tuned!

+## Upcoming

+I've figured out why multitrack mixed mode discs don't rip properly.
+The audio tracks need to be byte reversed and the CUE file needs to be modified because the track indices don't work properly if they're less than 1 second (at least not in duckstation or on MiSTer) so I'm working on getting that resolved.
+That'll be in the next update, hopefully.